Spicebush Swallowtail Butterfly Coloration and Size

 Nectar plants include verbena, zinnias, milkweed, lantana, periwinkles and other flowers.

-Male and Female Spicebush Swallowtail Butterflies
+Identification of Male and Female Spicebush Swallowtail Butterflies

 A side-by-side comparison of the coloration and markings of the male and female Spicebush Swallowtail is shown below.